kushalsamani/hotel_booking_eda/README.md

+## How to Use

+1. Clone the repo

+2. Place all CSV files in the `datasets` folder

+3. Open `hotel_analysis.ipynb` and run the notebook

+---

-\## 🔍 Future Improvements
+## Future Improvements

-\- Add predictive modeling (e.g., cancellation prediction)
+- Add predictive modeling (e.g., cancellation prediction)

-\- Merge August data and rerun time-series analyses
+- Merge August data and rerun time-series analyses

-\- Deploy key metrics using a dashboard (e.g., Streamlit or PowerBI)
+- Deploy key metrics using a dashboard (e.g., Streamlit or PowerBI)